ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/README.md

 This engineering documentation presents the technical details and design specifications of the autonomous vehicle robot developed by the TLGC Catalyst Future Engineer's Team for the Philippine Robotics Olympiad 2025

 # Content
-**control**- Contains the file to control the motors and sensors on the EV3 robot
+**control**- Contains the file for controlling the motors and sensors on the EV3 robot.

 **docs**- This folder contains documentation such as the robot’s architecture, programming flow, and assembly instructions, helping others understand our EV3 robot.